 Hey Kids, Meet Duke Ellington

-While attending Dunbar High School in Washington, D.C. his music teacher gave him lessons in harmony.
+Duke's high school music teacher gave him lessons in harmony.
 With additional tutoring from pianist and band leader Oliver "Doc" Perry, Duke learned to read and write music, develop a professional style, and improve his technique.

 Jazz musicians were in demand in New York, and by 1923 Ellington had moved there and formed his own band, the Washingtonians.
 Musicians and critics were noticing that Ellington's music was special, and four years later Ellington was offered an engagement at Harlem's hottest jazz spot - The Cotton Club.